1990 Wimbledon Championships – Women's singles

 Martina Navratilova defeated Zina Garrison in the final, 6–4, 6–1 to win the ladies' singles tennis title at the 1990 Wimbledon Championships.
-It was her ninth Wimbledon singles title and 18th and final major singles title overall, tying Chris Evert's Open Era record.
+It was her record ninth Wimbledon singles title and 18th and last major singles title overall, tying Chris Evert's Open Era record.
+It was also her ninth consecutive Wimbledon final.
+For the fourth time in her career, Navratilova did not lose a set during the tournament.

 Steffi Graf was the two-time defending champion, but lost in the semifinals to Garrison.
-This marked the first time since the 1987 Australian Open that Graf did not reach a major final, ending a record of 13 consecutive appearances.
+This marked the first time since the 1987 Australian Open that Graf did not reach a major final, ending a record stretch of 13 consecutive appearances.

 By defeating Monica Seles in the quarterfinals, Garrison ended the former's 36-match winning streak, extending back to Miami earlier that year.